Rohed123/Rohed123/README.md

 ## About Me
 <div align="left">

-  📖 : BSc.
-In CSE At Premier University<br>
+  📖 : BSc. in CSE at Premier University<br>

   🌱 : Exploring Aspects Of Life